-If you’re looking for an unusual plant for your garden, a novelty plant or for a new idea for a hanging basket to bring inside for the winter, try growing chenille plants.
+If you’re looking for an unusual plant for your garden, a novelty plant, or a new idea for a hanging basket to bring inside for the winter, try growing chenille plants.
 Chenille plant info indicates that several versions of the plant, botanically of the Acalypha genus, are available.

 Finely cut foliage and long, fuzzy flowers may spread along the ground or cascade over the sides of a hanging basket.
 Some types of growing chenille plants take on a shrub form.
 Commonly known as red hot cattails or fox tail (Acalypha hispida), you are likely to find a variety suitable for your summer garden and beyond.

-Caring for chenille red hot cattails is simple in United States of Agriculture zones 9 and 10, where plants grow abundantly all year long.
+Caring for chenille red hot cattails is simple in USDA plant hardiness zones 9 and 10, where plants grow abundantly all year long.
 In colder areas, growing chenille plants outside perform as annuals and die out with frost.

 How to Grow a Red Hot Cattail